We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Solitaire diamond ring settings provide a classic, timeless look for any Diamond Shape.
-From this beautiful Oval Diamond in yellow gold from James Allen to this stunning Round Cut in white gold, plenty of options are available within the solitaire family.
+From beautiful oval cuts in yellow gold to this round cuts in white gold, plenty of options are available within the solitaire family.

 Above all, purchase the best engagement ring that matches your fiancé-to-be’s style, and be sure to purchase your ring from a reputable vendor.
 We suggest the Blue Nile, James Allen and Brian Gavin Diamond collections to ensure you’re getting the best value and quality.